-A: We bought them Baker Bullet (bakerbullet.com).
-You can also find them on eBay.
+A: We bought them from this eBay store.
 They are weighted 38 Special dummy rounds.
 Our local gun shops only had lightweight plastic snap caps, which don’t work well in our speed loaders.

 Q: How many times can I use the J-CLIP before it wears out?

-A: Based on the design (interference/clearance fits, release angles, overall geometry), material type and hardness, both the J-CLIP and J-STRIP should work well for more than 5,000 cycles.
+A: Based on the design (interference/clearance fits, release angles, overall geometry), material type and hardness, all our speedloaders and strips should work well for more than 5,000 cycles.
 Our product engineer says 10,000 cycles.
 Test samples have been tested for more than 2,000 cycles with no noticeable change in performance.
 Unfortunately, polyurethane rubber will slowly dry out and become stiffer over two years or more.
 This is just the nature of polyurethane rubber.

-Q: Why does K-PAK cost more than your J-frame speedloaders?
+Q: Why do K-CLIP, K-PAK, J-PAK, and J-CLIP-R cost more than your J-frame speedloaders?

-A: The manufacturing cost of the K size speed loaders is more than the J size reloaders.
+A: The manufacturing cost of the K-frame size and LCR speedloaders is more than the J-frame size loaders.
 We tried to keep the price the same, but could not.
-The mold tooling cost and manufacturing time are each substantially more for K-PAK than for our 5-shot J-frame products.
+The mold tooling cost and manufacturing time are each substantially more for K-CLIP, K-PAK, J-PAK, and J-CLIP-R than for our regular 5-shot J-frame products.